amnn/3rd-year-report/report.md

 Balanced Parentheses are another mainstay of context-free language examples.
-In this variant, the target grammar is in CRF form, and so requires some redundant non-terminals, which should effect the algorithms' performance.
+In this variant, the target grammar is in CRF form, and so requires some redundant non-terminals.
+On the one hand extra non-terminals mean extra rules need to be removed in every round, but in this particular case it also means that some rules in the target grammar can be removed (e.g. $L\rightarrow S L$ and
+$R\rightarrow S R$) whilst still generating the correct language, which should make this test more resilient to changes in error.

-Notice that for $\varepsilon\geq0.2$ the performance of the two algorithms diverges, with the blue line steeper from this point than the red.
+Notice that for $\varepsilon\geq0.2$ the performance of the two algorithms diverges, with the dotted line steeper from this point than the solid line.
 This is a clearer indication that \textit{modal learn} is offering a constant factor improvement in the exponent than in Test\ \ref{sec:addition}, where data was severely limited.